-On 24 April 2018, ALDA, in partnership with 5 other European organisations, held the final conference of the project YouthMetre.
-The conferenfianlce took place at the Committee of the Regions (Brussels), and gathered together more than 60 representatives of European institutions, local and regional authorities, civil society associations, experts and ordinary citizens to exchange knowledge, experiences and good practices on how to use digital tools to foster youth engagement in policy-making.
+On 24 April 2018, ALDA, in partnership with 5 other European organisations, hosted the final conference of the project YouthMetre.
+The final conference took place at the Committee of the Regions (Brussels), and gathered together representatives from more than 60 European institutions, local and regional authorities, civil society associations, experts and ordinary citizens to exchange knowledge, experiences and good practices on how to use digital tools to foster youth engagement in policy-making.

 The second panel allowed practitioners to share their practices and experiences on the use of e-tools for youth participation: Mr. Alessio Lupi, Secretary General of ARS for Progress of People; Ms. Céline Guedes de Carvalho, Policy Officer at FEPS; Mr. Valentin Dupouey, Secretary General of JEF; Ms. Delphine Rochus, Belgian Young Ambassador on behalf of the Youth Council; Ms Elisa Lironi, Digital Democracy Manager at ECAS; Mr. Evaldas Rupkus, Project Manager at IJAB; Mr. Matías Nso, CEO and co-founder of Kuorum.org and Mr. Daniel Van Lerberghe, Dissemination and Communication Partner at Cafébabel.

-The conference was the conclusion of the forward-looking project “YouthMetre: a tool for forward looking youth participation”, co-funded by the Erasmus+ programme, under its KA3.
+The conference was the concluding event of the Forward-looking project “YouthMetre: a tool for forward looking youth participation”, co-funded by the Erasmus+ programme, under its KA3 programme.
 The initiative aimed at supporting EU Member States, municipalities and regions in carrying out effective policy reforms in the field of Youth, in line with the indications provided by the EU Youth Strategy and according to the priorities perceived by its target population: young Europeans.

-The project YouthMetre was able to show how it reached the objectives it had set for itself.
-The project launched the YouthMetre e-tool in February 2017 where data on youth policy has been made easily accessible and examples of good practices are presented to inspire young people.
-The YouthMetre was introduced to both young people and decision-makers alike to foster ground for dialogue through the use of data.
+The YouthMetre project was able to show how it reached the objectives it had set for itself.
+The project had launched the YouthMetre e-tool in February 2017 where data on youth policy was made openly and easily accessible and where examples of good practices were presented to inspire young people.
+The YouthMetre data dashboard was introduced to both young people and decision-makers alike to foster ground for dialogue through the use of data.

 The event was also an occasion for institutional stakeholders to reflect on the current challenges that young people face before being able to actively participate in decision-making at the local level.
 They all stressed the importance of technology in empowering young people to participate but also to collect data in order to support their advocacy work.
 In the afternoon, practitioners shared their practices and successful experiences in using e-tools to foster youth participation at local, national and European levels.
 It allowed for all organisations present to consider possible future synergies between such a rich array of e-tools.